 The main entrance offers enough room to move around and get a good look at the court down below.
 This area features the main concession stand, a few tables, and booths selling merchandise or raffle prizes, and a trophy case that honors the 1925 state basketball champions, the Berries lone state title.

-Bleacher style seating is featured on both levels and includes an area for fans who need assistance with walking at the top level against the railing, along with a small bleacher section directly behind one end the court–this area is usually filled for all games and puts the fan the closest to the action underneath the rim.
-In fact, there is not too much room for players underneath each basket, a few inches separates the student-athlete from either a set of padded walls or bleacher seating.
+Bleacher-style seating is featured on both levels and includes an area for fans who need assistance with walking at the top level against the railing, along with a small bleacher section directly behind one end of the court–this area is usually filled for all games and puts the fan the closest to the action underneath the rim.
+There is not too much room for players underneath each basket, a few inches separate the student-athlete from either a set of padded walls or bleacher seating.

 The game begins with the Berries marching onto the court as the crowd stands and applauds.
-Cheerleaders circle around the middle of the court and a mascot Felix dances and cheers along with them in unison.
-Felix also greets fans young and old before tip off at the entrance of the game before joining in with the student section and band during the game.
+Cheerleaders circle the middle of the court and a mascot Felix dances and cheers along with them in unison.
+Felix also greets fans young and old before tip-off at the entrance of the game before joining in with the student section and band during the game.

-The Logansport faithful enjoy watching the Berries and proudly represent the team colors of red and black at home games.
-Older fans line up along the railing on the upper concourse porch for a birds eye view of the court.
+The Logansport faithful enjoys watching the Berries and proudly represent the team colors of red and black at home games.
+Older fans line up along the railing on the upper concourse porch for a birds-eye view of the court.
 Many have been coming to games even before the gym was constructed, and a new generation of fans can be spotted, perhaps a few years from becoming fully ingrained in the Berry culture.

 There are no interstates to take you into Logansport and GPS can be spotty at times in the area.
 The best access from Indianapolis is to travel north on State Road 31 pass Kokomo and take State Road 35 into town.
 There are no signs leading to the high school or the Berry Bowl.